frederickw082922/lockdown_readthedocs/docs/source/remediate/rem-getting-started.rst

 This is where the power of using variables via ``defaults/main.yml`` come into play.
 Anywhere you can use or set an extra var is place you can set these variables.

-CLI In-Line setting (Only run STIG CAT1)
+CLI In-Line setting (Set to only run STIG CAT1)

 .. code-block:: console